NCAS-VISION/VISION-toolkit-v2-development/docs/data_requirements.rst

    earliest to latest timepoints in the original observational data, added to the ``start-time-override`` datetime, must also).

-#.
-For trajectory observational data, for example flight, ship and buoy
-   paths, consecutive points in the path (those one after the other in time) must not span more than one grid cell in the model data i.e. must always lie in adjacent grid cells.
+6. For trajectory observational data, for example flight, ship and buoy paths, consecutive points in the path (those one after the other in time) must not span more than one grid cell in the model data i.e. must always lie in adjacent grid cells.
 (Otherwise, the operation of co-location is deemed too non-sensical to perform.)

-Specifically regarding satellite datasets:

-* The VISION Toolkit has only been tested thus far on *nadir-viewing* satellites (those that observe the Earth directly beneath them, in a downward direction, rather than at some angle) and due to the processing of the vertical coordinates through averaging kernel the distinction may be important.
-Therefore at present it isn't clear whether the toolkit works accurately for satellite data from those that are not nadir-viewing.